New Approach to the Stability of Chemical Reaction Networks: Piecewise Linear in Rates Lyapunov Functions: Introduction

 Despite its simplicity, its stability can not be established via previous results in the literature \cite{feinberg95,angeli10,sontag01,maeda78} even for the Mass-Action case.
 However, consider the following:

-It can be verified that $V$ is decreasing along all trajectories for any monotone reaction rates, where exact conditions are to be detailed in \S 2.
-Using this, the asymptotic stability of equilibrium set can be established.
+It can be verified that $V$ is decreasing along all trajectories for \emph{any choice} of monotone reaction rate functions, where exact conditions are to be detailed in \S 2.
+Using this, asymptotic stability of the equilibrium set can be established.
 In fact, in this case global asymptotic stability can be shown.

 In this work, we consider the problem of stability of CRNs by invoking Lyapunov functions of the form \eqref{e.lyap_eg}, which we call \emph{Piecewise Linear in Rates (PWLR) Lyapunov functions}.
-In addition to their simple structure, these functions are robust with respect to kinetic constants, and require mild assumptions on the rates; mass-action is a special case. \\ The concept of utilizing convex piecewise linear functions as Lyapunov functions to establish the stability is not a new one.
+Not only they have simple structure, these functions are robust with respect to arbitrary positive the kinetic constants and require mild assumptions on the reaction kinetics.
+Mass-Action kinetics is a special case of the admissible kinetics. \\ The concept of utilizing convex piecewise linear functions as Lyapunov functions to establish the stability is not a new one.
 For instance, it has been used for special nonlinear systems \cite{rosenbrock63}, linear systems \cite{willems76,molchanov89}, and consensus dynamics \cite{moreau04}.
-Maeda et al. \cite{maeda78} used a piecewise linear function in term of the time derivative of the states. \\ In this work, we extend this approach for classes of nonlinear systems which admit a graphical structure.
+Maeda et al. \cite{maeda78} used a piecewise linear function in term of the time derivative of the states. \\ In this work, we extend this approach to classes of nonlinear systems which have a graphical structure.
 By identifying nodes which are represented by nonlinear functions, we can construct Lyapunov functions which are piecewise linear in terms of the node functions.
 This approach is used for reaction networks where node functions are reaction rates.
-The existence of such PWLR Lyapunov functions ensures the convergence of trajectories toward the equilibria, and guarantee the asymptotic stability of the equilibria with respect to their stoichiometric class.
+The existence of such PWLR Lyapunov functions ensures the convergence of trajectories toward the equilibria.
+They can be used to establish the asymptotic stability of the equilibria with respect to their stoichiometric class.

 The paper is organized as follows.
 In Section 2, we present the main definitions and assumptions.
 Section 3 includes the definition of PWLR Lyapunov function, and the algorithms for checking candidate functions, while section 4 presents their properties.
 Various constructions of PWLR functions are introduced in Section 5.
 In Section 6, we present some illustrative examples, and Section 7 contains the conclusion.
 The proofs are presented in the Appendix.